VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Evaluation

-First, \name consistently achieves comparable latency SLO attainment rates to SGLang at maximum frequency (1410 MHz) across different models, datasets and request rates.
-It significantly outperforms the SGLang at fixed low frequency (1005 MHz), which is the energy sweet point but yields substantially lower SLO attainment.
-This ability to maintain high SLO attainment is attributed to the SLO-aware design of the \governor.
-It adaptively selects the GPU frequency to ensure the execution time for each batch remains within the SLO budget.
-Second, while preserving latency SLOs, \name reduces energy consumption (third row in \fref{fig:main-result}) by up to 36.3\% compared to SGLang at 1410 MHz.
-Its effectiveness is most pronounced at lower request rates where static low frequency is sufficient to maintain SLO targets.
-In these scenarios, \name operates at low frequency most of the time.
-Conversely, at higher request rates, it dynamically increases frequency to maintain SLO attainment, resulting in smaller yet still significant energy benefits.
-These improvements validate that SLO-aware adaptive frequency control and request routing effectively optimizes energy consumption while preserving the quality of service.
-We also provide the throughput metrics in Appendix~\ref{subsubsec:ablation-throughput}.
+\fref{fig:main-result} shows our results, from which we have two key findings.
+First, \name consistently achieves comparable TTFT SLO attainment rates and comparable or slightly better ITL SLO attainment rate compared to SGLang-1410, which operates at the static maximum frequency.
+It significantly outperforms SGLang-1005, which is energy efficient but yields substantially lower SLO attainment.
+This ability to maintain high SLO attainment is attributed to the SLO-aware design of \governor.
+It adaptively selects the GPU frequency for each engine iteration to ensure the model inference time remains within the budget.
+Notably, the slightly better ITL SLO attainment compared to SGLang-1410 in some situations is attributed to \router.
+As illustrated in \fref{fig:router-motivation}, \router allows one instance to avoid crossing a batch size boundary and frequency ``cliff'', at the cost of a marginal ITL increase in another instance.
+This increase is outweighed by the ITL reduction benefit from avoiding the boundary.
+Second, while preserving latency SLOs, \name reduces E2E energy consumption by up to 36.3\% compared to SGLang-1410.
+The peak energy reduction occurs under the specific configuration of Qwen3-32B with ShareGPT at RPS of 20.
+Its effectiveness is most pronounced at low request rates, where a static low frequency is sufficient for SLO targets, so \name dynamically operates at a low frequency most of the time.
+Conversely, at high request rates, it dynamically increases frequency to maintain SLO attainment, resulting in smaller yet still significant energy benefits.
+Detailed throughput indicate that \name achieves nearly the same throughput as SGLang-1410 at high request rates where more compute resources are required (more details are included \appref{subsubsec:ablation-throughput}).
+Cumulative Distribution Functions (CDFs) of \name and baselines also show the same latency trends as SLO attainment rates in \fref{fig:main-result} (more details are included \appref{subsubssec:main-cdf}).

+Overall, these improvements validate that SLO-aware frequency control and request routing effectively optimize energy consumption while preserving the quality of service.